coderheck/coderheck.github.io/README.md

 # coderheck.github.io
-repo for hosting my webiste \
+repo for hosting my website \
 thank you for visiting this repo, you can build your own website upon this!